hal/elemento/README.md

 1. Misc element helper methods (show, hide, toggle CSS classes)

 See the API documentation of [Elements](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/Elements.html) for more details.

+# J2CL / GWT3

+Elemento is ready to be used with J2CL and GWT 3.
+It has no dependencies to `gwt-user`.
+There are methods that use safe HTML classes.
+But these classes are taken from [`org.gwtproject.safehtml:safehtml`](https://github.com/Vertispan/gwt-safehtml/).
+In case you still need to use the safe HTML classes from `gwt-user`, you can switch to another Elemento version:

+- The main branches `develop` and `master` have no `gwt-user` dependency.
+They use safe HTML classes from `org.gwtproject.safehtml:safehtml`.
+These branches produce versions `HEAD-SNAPSHOT` resp. `x.y.z`
+- The branch `gwt2` use safe HTML classes from `gwt-user`.
+This branch produces versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`
+- Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `org.jboss.gwt.elemento.core.Widgets` in module `elemento-widget`.
+This module is available in all versions and branches and has obvisiouly a dependeny to `gwt-user`.

 # Samples